MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/applocker/get-started/What-Is-AppLocker.md

 manager: dongill
 ms.date: 10/12/2016
 ---
-# What Is AppLocker?
+# What Is applocker?

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

-This topic for the IT professional describes what AppLocker is and how its features differ from Software Restriction Policies.
+This topic for the IT professional describes what applocker is and how its features differ from Software Restriction Policies.

-AppLocker was introduced in  Windows Server 2008 R2  and  Windows 7  that advances the application control features and functionality of Software Restriction Policies.
-AppLocker contains new capabilities and extensions that allow you to create rules to allow or deny applications from running based on unique identities of files and to specify which users or groups can run those applications.
+applocker was introduced in  Windows Server 2008 R2  and  Windows 7  that advances the application control features and functionality of Software Restriction Policies. applocker contains new capabilities and extensions that allow you to create rules to allow or deny applications from running based on unique identities of files and to specify which users or groups can run those applications.

-Using AppLocker, you can:
+Using applocker, you can:

 -   Control the following types of applications: executable files (.exe and .com), scripts (.js, .ps1, .vbs, .cmd, and .bat), Windows Installer files (.mst, .msi and .msp), and DLL files (.dll and .ocx), and packaged apps and packaged app installers (appx).